 Maritime Academy Graduate (MARGRAD)Back to Top

 Graduates of the U.S. Merchant Marine Academy at Kings Point and the six state sponsored maritime academies (Massachusetts, Maine, New York, Great Lakes, Texas A&M and California) are excellent officer candidates for the Coast Guard due to their focused training in maritime industry affairs, marine transportation business acumen, vessel management and engineering operations, licenses as U.S. Merchant Marine Officers (deck and engine), as well as environmental stewardship expertise and emergency management certification.
 The MARGRAD program, therefore, seeks to commission maritime academy graduates into critical service need specialties appropriate to their training and experience.
 Traditionally, the service needs most commonly filled by maritime academy graduates have been assignments in the prevention mission community.
 Prevention officers execute the CG’s Prevention Program, consisting of maritime safety, security, waterways management and mobility, and environmental stewardship.
-Specific responsibilities included within this mission set are the inspection of commercial vessels, ports and facilities, foreign flag vessel examinations (port state control), oversight of uninspected commercial vessels, marine casualty investigation, waterways management, navigation and boating safety.
+The Prevention Directorate includes policy experts in waterways management, navigation safety, boating, commercial vessels, ports and facilities, merchant mariner credentialing, vessel documentation, marine casualty investigation, inspection, and port state control.
 MARGRAD officers have also been assigned to, and successful in, the broad spectrum of Coast Guard mission communities, both afloat and ashore.

-Coordinating the Initial Assignment: MARGRAD Direct Commission Officers (DCOs) work with a Coast Guard assignment officer following selection.
-The assignment officer will review the individual’s education, experience and qualifications, in addition to their expressed assignment interests, and assign orders to a position at a Coast Guard unit that best aligns the selectee’s talents & potential with the needs of the Coast Guard.
-New officers will execute permanent change of station (PCS) orders and report directly to their first unit for a brief period, and then immediately attend the Coast Guard’s DCO training course held at the Coast Guard Academy in New London, CT.
-There they receive initial indoctrination to the traditions and programs of the service, and training on service specific administration essentials needed for their success as a commissioned reserve officer in the Coast Guard.
-Following completion of DCO training, new officers will return to their unit.
+MARGRADs work with a Coast Guard assignment officer following selection.
+The assignment officer will review the individual’s education, experience and qualifications, in addition to their expressed assignment interests, and assign orders to a position at a Coast Guard field unit that best aligns the selectee’s talents & potential with the needs of the Coast Guard.
+Following commissioning (which occurs approximately 30 days prior to attending the Direct Commission Officer (DCO) course in New London, Connecticut) new officers will execute permanent change of station (PCS) orders and report directly to their first unit for a brief period.
+MARGRADs will then go TDY to the DCO course.
+The DCO course will be 4-5 weeks in duration (MARGRAD officers with previous commissioned service who have previously attended a commissioning course will attend a 4 week course, all others will attend a 5 week course).
+At DCO training, MARGRADs receive initial indoctrination to the traditions and programs of the service, and training on service specific administration essentials needed for their success as a commissioned officer in the Coast Guard.
+Following completion of DCO training, MARGRADs will return to their unit.

-- Prevention Community: An initial assignment in the prevention community is typically manifested at a Coast Guard Sector, working as an apprentice within the inspection division of the Sector Prevention Department.
+Initial Assignment details: Prevention Community: An initial assignment in the prevention community is typically manifested at a Training Port- typically a Coast Guard Sector, working as an apprentice within the inspection division of the Sector Prevention Department.
+Several Marine Safety Units are also Training Ports, and may be available for a MARGRAD officer’s initial assignment.
 A MARGRAD officer reporting to the inspections division will focus on obtaining competencies by completing Performance Qualification Standards (PQS) with on the job training, under the supervision of a qualified Journeymen Marine Inspector and through various online and non-resident courses.

 - Vessel Inspections: Vessel Inspectors ensure regulatory compliance with all aspects of national and international regulations for U. S. and foreign flag commercial vessels operating in U.S. waters.
 Vessel Inspectors make up the largest population the of Prevention program.
 Assignment to a Vessel Inspections Division at a Sector is most common for new MARGRAD Prevention officers.

-- Other Communities: as stated in the “overview” above, MARGRAD officers may receive instead an initial assignment to an afloat unit, sector response, etc. Please refer to the “Initial Assignment and Career Path” information in the Officer Candidate School section of this document for details (see page 37).
+Initial Assignment details: Other Communities: As stated in the “overview” above, MARGRAD officers may receive instead an initial assignment to an afloat unit, sector response, etc. Please refer to the “Initial Assignment and Career Path” information in the Officer Candidate School section of this document for details (see page 56).

 Other positions that may assigned to a second-tour MARGRAD officer, are described below: